Partial Orderings of Curvature Invariants: Introduction

 \section{Introduction}

 Curvature invariants are scalars constructed from the metric, the Levi--Civita tensor, the Riemann tensor and its covariant derivatives \cite{MacCallum15}.
 Their history in geometry and topology stretches from Gauss' \emph{Theorema Egregium}, through Riemann's \emph{Habilitationsvortrag}, to modern use in the context of characteristic classes on fibre bundles.
-The classification of polynomial curvature invariants without covariant derivatives has been studied in gravitational physics for decades, starting with the classical paper of Narlikar and Karmarkar \cite{NK49}, with the aim of reducing them to a convenient set that always contains a subset of algebraically independent invariants.
+The classification of polynomial curvature invariants without covariant derivatives has been studied in gravitational physics for decades, starting with an early paper by Narlikar and Karmarkar \cite{NK49}, aimed at reducing them to a convenient set that always contains a subset of algebraically independent invariants.
 The smallest known such a set consists of 17 so-called Zakhary--McIntosh (ZM) invariants \cite{ZMc97}.
 To the best of our knowledge, a complete and general classification of higher-derivative curvature invariants has not yet been established (see e.g.~\cite{McA86}).
 While numerous syzygies (algebraic relations) are known\footnote{There are several systematic studies of the syzygies among invariants, such as \cite{Harvey95}, and two series of papers, \cite{Sneddon96,Sneddon97,Sneddon99} and \cite{LC04,LC06,LC07}.}, a systematic understanding of inequalities among invariants is still lacking.

 Spacetime singularities are notoriously elusive \cite{Geroch68,Wald,Earman}, with multiple conceptually inequivalent definitions \cite{ES77,ES79}.
 Motivated by the celebrated singularity theorems \cite{Penrose65,HEll,SG15}, spacetime is denoted as singular if it contains incomplete inextendible geodesics or curves of bounded acceleration (for a recent approach via ``volume incompleteness'' see \cite{GH24}).
 Unbounded curvature invariants are frequently employed as diagnostics of inextendibility, but this usage is often quite narrow, being limited to the calculation of just a small number of ZM invariants.
 A thorough analysis can be highly involved, prompting the question of whether some general results could render the task more tractable.
-Given a spacetime $(M,g_{ab})$ and a set of curvature invariants $\{I_1,\dots,I_n\}$, two fundamental questions, among numerous others, arise: \begin{itemize} \item[(1)] Is there a ``minimal'' invariant which bounds all other invariants?
+Given a spacetime $(M,g_{ab})$ and a set of curvature invariants $\{I_1,\dots,I_n\}$, two fundamental questions, among numerous others, arise: \begin{itemize} \item[(1)] Which curvature invariants may be pairwise compared?